CloudKlass/AVD/Instructions/Labs_EntraID/08_Implement_and_manage_Azure_Virtual_Desktop_profiles_Entra_ID_only.md

 1. Under the Mange section select API permissions, click the Grant admin consent link and then select yes from the pop up window.

 1. Navigate to Manifest under the Mange section, find the item '"tags": [],' normally line 28.
-Enter **"kdc_enable_cloud_group_sids"** inculding the quote marks between the brackets, then save the file.
+Enter **"kdc_enable_cloud_group_sids"** including the quote marks between the brackets, then save the file.

 #### Task 4: Preparing the AVD Hosts part 1.